 - ✔ Proof of leave approval

-We don’t have any HRIS to log and track leaves at work so what I submitted was a simple e-mail approval.
+We don’t have any HRIS to log and track leaves at work so what I submitted was just an e-mail approval.

-All original documents have their corresponding photocopies but only that of the PSA birth certificate was received, making a total of nine requirements submitted.
-I may have been a bit of an overkill with the documents but screw it, I was too terrified of another rejection.
+All original documents had their corresponding photocopies but only that of the PSA birth certificate was received, making a total of nine requirements submitted.
+It may have been a bit of an overkill with the number of documents I prepared but I was simply too terrified of another rejection.
 After all, requirements can vary from one applicant to another and it never hurts to come with more than just your war paint.